 According to the legend, two nuns saw a hand emerge from the lake “sporting” a golden comb and they drowned trying to get to it.
 Now this may seem like a huge sacrifice for a comb, but once you’ve experience the intense Icelandic wind (and the tangles it creates), you may understand why they desired it so badly.

-Once we descended the mountain we decided to head east to see some glaciers and the awe-inspiring glacier lagoon we had been looking forward to since we first started planning our trip!
+Once we descended the mountain, we decided to head to East Iceland to see some glaciers and the awe-inspiring glacier lagoon we had been looking forward to since we first started planning our trip!

 But our first glacier stop was at Skaftafell National Park to see Skaftafellsjökull glacier and Svartifoss, a unique waterfall that almost looks like it was planned out by an architect.